cv-library/cv-library.github.io/_posts/2014-10-08-debugging-haproxy-via-git-bisect.md

     been fixed, and the doc for config options has been updated.
 {% endhighlight %}

 Aha!
-Reading up on 'http-tunnel', the behaviour of haproxy has significantly changed - if you used a keep-alive connection, haproxy 1.4 would only process the first request, and it would then leave the TCP connection open between client and server (i.e. no load balancing).
-In 1.5, haproxy by default will try to do clever stuff to load balance keep-alive connections.
+Reading up on 'http-tunnel', the behaviour of HAProxy has significantly changed - if you used a keep-alive connection, HAProxy 1.4 would only process the first request, and it would then leave the TCP connection open between client and server (i.e. no load balancing).
+In 1.5, HAProxy by default will try to do clever stuff to load balance keep-alive connections.

 To work around this, for the moment we added this line to our